Gromov-Hausdorff Convergence of Spectral Truncations for Quantum Groups: Gromov--Hausdorff Convergence of Spectral Truncation for Coamenable Compact Quantum Group of Kac Type and Discrete Quantum Groups

 \end{theorem}

-\begin{proof} The result follows by repeating the argument in the proof of Theorem~\ref{theorem GH}. \end{proof}
+\begin{proof} The result follows by repeating the argument in the proof of Theorem~\ref{theorem Gromov Hausdorff}. \end{proof}

-\begin{example} If $\mathbb{G}$ is a discrete quantum group of Kac type that has strong polynomial growth, by \cite{20} we know that $(C(\mathbb{G}), L_T^k)$ is a compact quantum metric space and $T$ commutes with $D$.
-So $L_T^k$ is left-invariant.
+\begin{example} If $\hat{\mathbb{G}}$ is a discrete quantum group of rapid decay, by \cite{20} we know that $(C(\hat{\mathbb{G}}), L_T^k)$ is a compact quantum metric space and $T$ commutes with $D$.
+So $L_T^k$ is bi-invariant.
 By Theorem~\ref{theorem GH on discrete}, their spectral truncation converges in the Gromov--Hausdorff distance. \end{example}